Want to learn how to cook like Martha Washington? Check out our colonial recipes page.

 From the colonnade a door opened directly into the kitchen, the largest of three ground floor rooms, where the principal fireplace was located.
 Here the cooks busied themselves roasting, stewing, boiling, frying, and broiling the provisions.
 Multiple fires of different woods, depending on the type heat desired, could be accommodated at the same time in a large fireplace.Learn More

-It was Mrs. Washington's habit before or after breakfast to go "through every household" department, where the most important stop was the kitchen.
+It was Mrs. Washington's habit before or after breakfast to go "through every household" department to inspect the work of enslaved individuals, the most important stop was the kitchen.
 Her grandson reported that she " ... gave orders for dinner," at this time, "appointing certain provisions, a pr of ducks, a goose or a turkey to be laid by, and to be put down in case of the arrival of company; a very necessary provision in that hospitable mansion ... "

-The bread was prepared in the evening under Mrs. Washington's watchful eye; the dough rose slowly overnight in the warmth of the kitchen.
-Next morning it was baked in the oven to the left of the fireplace.
-According to family tradition, there was no such thing as bad bread at Mount Vernon.
+The bread was prepared in the evening by an enslaved cook, depending on the year it could have been Doll or Hercules, under Mrs. Washington's watchful eye.
+The dough rose slowly overnight in the warmth of the kitchen.
+The next morning it was baked by one of the enslaved workers in the oven to the left of the fireplace.
+According to family tradition, because of the skilled cooks who were enslaved, there was no such thing as bad bread at Mount Vernon.

 Mrs. Washington's morning inspection also included the larder and scullery.
 Perishables and other provisions were stored in the larder where the floor dropped three feet below ground level.
 A lattice located about the door admitted light and air.
 Within the larder a cool atmosphere helped preserve foods.
 Some dairy products were kept here but a spring house situated several hundred feet from the kitchen was the principal storage area for these products.